 Regarding autoimmune symptoms to look for, notes that silicone breast implants can cause symptoms of autoimmune diseases in some patients.
 These symptoms include:

 Silicone also has the potential to leak from the implant throughout the body, possibly leading to a chronic inflammatory condition.

 If you experience any of the connective tissue inflammatory symptoms above, let your doctor know.

 BIA-ALCL is classified as a T-cell lymphoma.
 It may develop following the surgical insertion of breast implants.

-T-cell lymphomas are cancers that form in your T cells, a type of immune system cell.
-These cancers may be fast or slow growing.
+T-cell lymphomas are cancers that form in your T cells, a type of immune system white blood cell.
+These cancers tend to be fast growing per the American Cancer Society.
 The outlook for a person diagnosed with BIA-ALCL depends on the stage of their cancer at diagnosis and how aggressive it is.

 Half of all reported cases of BIA-ALCL are reported within 7 to 8 years of the insertion of breast implants.
 Because the symptoms of BIA-ALCL are relatively nonspecific, experts say these diagnoses may be complicated and delayed.
 But as scientific knowledge about it has grown in recent years, experts have begun to establish diagnosis standards.

 When a doctor suspects BIA-ALCL, they’ll run a variety of tests to rule out any other causes of your symptoms.
 These tests may include:

 - An ultrasound-guided aspiration of fluid that’s collected around your breast implant.
 A cancerous T cell presence in this fluid can tip off your doctor to BIA-ALCL.